PhonyElephant/Cryptopals/README.md

 This repository contains the solutions for the cryptography challenges published by [cryptopals.com](https://cryptopals.com) .
 Each challenge resides in its folder.

 # Running the code
-Each challange contains a main package which can be run directly by issuing `go run .` in the corresponding challenge folder.
+Each challenge contains a main package which can be run directly by issuing `go run .` in the corresponding challenge folder.

 ## Example
 To run the solution for Set 2 Challenge 3: